As far back as I can remember, I’ve aspired to be a minimalist…

 4. This guy

-Bizarrely, a few weeks ago, my YouTube algorithm decided to offer me up some content from a Japanese-American tech guy (aka TechLead), who I had never heard of before.
+Bizarrely, a few weeks ago, my YouTube algorithm decided to offer me up some content from an Asian- American tech guy (aka TechLead), who I had never heard of before.

 Apparently, as per his YouTube video titles, he is an ex-Google, ex-Facebook, recently divorced millionaire.